exosite/industrial_iot_schema/channel-signal_io_schema.md

 The resource used for writing channel values from devices to the cloud/application is “data_in”, as mentioned in the resource section.

-> _Note: A future consideration moving beyond “monitoring” to control - we would add a second resource in Murano called “data_out” when the cloud UI writes a value to the gateway to change an actuator value._

 There are 3 different scenarios of how we might want to send data - each one should build on the other, and they are:

 **Single Data Value**